HOW DOES IT WORK?

 The chief benefit will be learning to teach children to decode.
 If you've struggled, like so many of us, learning the tools to help struggling readers and you're tired of mediocre intervention, this program is for you!

 Teachers are also paid $2,000 and earn PLUs for their service to DCPS students.
-A portion of the compensation can be used to gain 3 graduate credits from Trinity University.
+A portion of the compensation can be used to gain 3 practicum credits from Trinity University.
 You can apply your work to graduate-level hours on the application for the reading specialist license from OSSE.

 WHERE ELSE CAN I GET THIS TRAINING IN D.C.?